Contrast-Security-OSS/docs/content/installation/node/YAML-template-node.md

 #===========================================================================
 # inventory:

-  # If set to false, do not read or report library data.
+  # Set to `false` for the agent to not read or report library data.
   # analyze_libraries: true

   # Apply a list of labels to libraries.
 Labels must be foratted as a comma-delimited list. \n Example - label1, label2, label3